-Real estate investing is an excellent way to create some passive income streams.
-While the income can help you right now, it’s also a great way to build wealth for future generations as well.
+Real estate investing in Toronto is an excellent way to create some passive income streams.
+While income can help you right now, it’s also a great way to build wealth for future generations as well.
 After all, property is a limited resource, so most properties will appreciate over time.
 As asset values rise, so does rental income, and future generations can continue to benefit from rental properties as long as they own them.

 Real Estate Investing Protects Against Inflation

 One way how real estate investing can leave a legacy for multiple generations is through protection against inflation.
 Inflation is a reality that will never go away.
 Prices will always go up, although the pace at which they rise may change over time.